 Cue the Stars Hollow and Liz vibes!

 Those are the best books to read if you like Gilmore Girls.

 Related Gilmore Girls Posts

-IF you loved this Gilmore Girls post, you’ll love these posts:
+If you loved this Gilmore Girls post, you will love these posts:

 - Best of Gilmore Girls Music (With a Spotify Playlist)